CelineAschwanden/pilcc-simple/README.md

 A simple but modern online-clipboard.

-Connected with an Appwrite backend on api.ciliscu.com for the temporary saving of clips.
+NodeJs Express server using the Node-Appwrite SDK.

+Clips are saved in an Appwrite Backend on app.ciliscu.com.
+A scheduled function takes care of expired clips.